freeCodeCamp/Rust-In-Replit/tooling/answers-image-combiner.md

 The first two arguments are the paths to the images you want to combine.
 The third argument is the path to the output image.

-Task: Run `cargo run --bin combiner` to see if your application is set up correctly.
+Task: Run `cargo run --bin combiner` to see if your application is correctly set up.

 You should see `Hello, world!` printed to the console.